-How do you change when you feel stuck?
+How do you change when you are feeling stuck?

 Have you ever felt stuck?
 You see something about yourself that you want to change, but you keep doing it over and over again.
 When I’m in this spot, I get super frustrated and discouraged.
 I don’t want to keep living how I’m living, but I just can’t seem to change.
 Like the scripture is saying, I don’t understand why I do what I do.